Restore Deleted File from Azure File Share Snapshot

 Variation 3.
 An employee accidentally deletes several folders from an Azure file share.
 The administrator must recover only those folders from yesterday, not roll back the whole share.
 What should the administrator use?

-easy- ✓ A.The latest Azure file share snapshot
+easy- ✓ A.A snapshot of the Azure file share from yesterday

 - B.The storage account access key